How to travel the world virtually

-So the first thing to say on this post is that of course I am not suggested you ACTUALLY travel while we’re on lockdown.
-We all know that we need to stay in and not leave the house right now, so let’s do just that.
+So the first thing to say on this post is that of course I am not suggested you ACTUALLY travel while we’re stuck at home on lockdown.
+We all know that we need to stay home and not leave the house right now, so let’s do just that.
 This post is about how to keep travelling on lockdown, while we can’t really visit anywhere.

 So, we’re just going to have to adapt.
 Here are some ways that you can “travel” without leaving your house…